 Issues with the brakes

 The main issue with the braking system is that it tends to wear out prematurely.
 Many owners have needed to replace rotors and pads at only 40,000 miles.
 This is a common issue with Ford vehicles.
-For example, premature brake failure was one of the most significant things in my list of 2017 Ford Escape problems.

 - Many owners have reported hearing their brakes squeal or grind.